What is Mohs Skin Cancer Surgery?

 Mohs skin cancer surgery allows for the tissue to be examined through a microscope at the same time as the surgical removal to ensure that all of the cancer cells have been removed adequately.
 The surgical removal proceeds along a grid pattern with each layer carefully identified and mapped by the surgeon so that its exact location can be pinpointed on the wound.
 If any cancer cells are seen under the microscope, Dr. Sikorski can go back to that exact area and remove more tissue.

-During this process, 100% of tissue margins are evaluated to ensure that the tumor is completely removed prior to repair of the skin defect In our office, the resulting defect (hole or gap created from removing the cancer) will be closed and/or reconstruction started by Dr Sikorski right away.
+During this process, 100% of tissue margins are evaluated to ensure that the tumor is completely removed prior to repair of the skin defect in our office in the Mission Viejo and Orange County area, the resulting defect (hole or gap created from removing the cancer) will be closed and/or reconstruction started by Dr Sikorski right away.

 Steps in the Mohs surgery